How long does it take to get a tooth pulled?

 This is the case where individual teeth in different parts of the patient’s mouth are removed.

-a) Time needed to numb up the additional teeth.
+a) The time needed to numb up the additional teeth.

 A separate set of injections will probably be required to anesthetize each individual tooth.
 And the process of doing so might add an extra two or three minutes to your procedure.